Madison Iseman: Career

 Iseman went through four auditions over a period of several months for her role on Still The King.
 She has appeared in the series Modern Family and Henry Danger.

 In 2017, Iseman became known for playing Bethany in Jumanji: Welcome to the Jungle.
 In the same year, she played Pam in Beauty Mark.
 She next had lead roles in two horror films, Goosebumps 2: Haunted Halloween, released in October 2018, and Annabelle Comes Home, released in June 2019.
 She also reprised her role as Bethany in the 2019 film Jumanji: The Next Level, the sequel to Jumanji: Welcome to the Jungle.

 In April 2019, Iseman was cast in the lead role of Rain Burroughs in the film Fear of Rain, which premiered in February 2021.
 Iseman also starred opposite Sydney Sweeney in the horror film Nocturne (2020), playing a twin.

 In January 2021, she was cast in the television series I Know What You Did Last Summer, part of the franchise of the same name, in which she played twins Allison and Lennon.
 The series was cancelled after one season in 2022.

 She starred alongside Mackenyu, Famke Janssen and Sean Bean in Knights of the Zodiac, the live-action film adaptation of the manga series Saint Seiya, which was released in May 2023.

 In 2023, Iseman was cast in the lead role in Chuck Russell's Witchboard, a remake of the 1986 film of the same name, which was released theatrically in August 2025.

+In August 2024, it was announced that Iseman joined the main cast of USA Network's legal drama series, The Rainmaker, which premiered in a year later.